sakaki-/genpi64-overlay/README.md

-# rpi3-overlay
+# genpi64-overlay
-Gentoo overlay (ebuild repository) for the Raspberry Pi 3 Model B and B+.
-Used by my bootable [`gentoo-on-rpi3-64bit`](https://github.com/sakaki-/gentoo-on-rpi3-64bit) image.
+Gentoo overlay (ebuild repository) for the Raspberry Pi 3 Model B and B+, and Raspberry Pi 4 Model B. Used by my bootable [`gentoo-on-rpi3-64bit`](https://github.com/sakaki-/gentoo-on-rpi3-64bit) image.

+> NB: this repository has been renamed, from `rpi3-overlay` to `genpi64-overlay`, to reflect its applicability to the new Pi4.

 <img src="https://raw.githubusercontent.com/sakaki-/resources/master/raspberrypi/pi3/Raspberry_Pi_3_B_and_B_plus.jpg" alt="Raspberry Pi 3 B" width="250px" align="right"/>